Building a website

-You don't need to have a huge website with hundreds of pages to make an impact.
+You don't need to have a huge website to make an impact.
 Simply by having an online home with key information about guiding in your area, you're automatically more visible to potential members.

 You can use your website to share things like news and blogs, events and opportunities, administrative information and even recruitment materials.
 Having everything in one place will make it much easier for your audience to find what they need.

-Unfortunately Gilrguiding HQ doesn't have the capacity to provide individual Country, Regions, Counties, Divisions, Districts or units with their own websites.
+Unfortunately Girlguiding HQ doesn't have the capacity to provide individual country, regions, counties, divisions, districts or units with their own websites.
 However, we have put together some basic guidelines to get you started.
-Your local Communications and PR team can also support you with advice on all things digital.
+Your local communications and PR team can also support you with advice on all things digital.